knpuniversity/phpstorm/knpu/live-templates.md

 template...how do we do that?
 Well, it's probably in the preferences menu and if we search for it, it is!

-We'll assume that the variable is always called `$form` because it ususally is, but we do want to change our success message here.
+We'll assume that the variable is always called `$form` because it usually is, but we do want to change our success message here.
 Let's swap it out for `'$SUCCESSMESSAGE$'` with dollar signs on both sides and surrounded in quotes.
 Let's do the same thing down here in the redirect, we'll change that to `'$ROUTENAME$'`.
 In the event that